STEP Workflow Designer

 Dark gray color

 The state has the Initial characteristic.
-Refer to State Characteristics in Workflows here.
+Refer to State Characteristics in Workflows. here.

 Light blue / gray color